LiliaFramework/Modules/gamemasterpoints/docs/hooks.md

 # Hooks

-Module-specific events raised by the Gamemasterpoints module.
+Module-specific events raised by the Gamemaster Points module.

 ---